-This should be a key aspect to your hashtag strategy.
+This should be a key aspect of your hashtag strategy.
 Holidays and special events are a great opportunity to jump on what’s trending and get in front of a wider audience.

 Aside from the major holidays, try participating in some of the lesser-known “holidays” such as “Fun at Work Day,” “National Smile Day,” and “National Say Something Nice Day.”

 Find a creative way to incorporate your brand into these holidays.
 Brainstorm how you can put a real estate spin on them.

 Holidays and special events provide a creative opportunity to get in front of a much wider audience, which will help boost your exposure.

 Lastly, to get the most out of your hashtags, you must use them consistently.
 This means uploading your photos on a consistent schedule.

 Figure out what works best for you.
-Can you manage to post high quality content a couple times a week?
+Can you manage to post high-quality content a couple of times a week?
 Every other day?
 Daily?